Srinagara Kitty

 Krishna (born 8 July 1977) known by his stage name Srinagara Kitty, is an Indian actor who primarily works in Kannada television series and films.
-He started off as a child artist working in a host of television serialized dramas before making his film debut in 2003 in small supporting roles.
+He started off as a child artist working in a host of television serialized dramas before making his film debut in 2003 Chandra Chakori.

 His first major film as a lead actor was Inthi Ninna Preethiya (2008) which opened to positive reviews with his performance being noted.
-Following this, he featured in many feature films, notably Mathe Mungaru (2010), Savaari (2009), Hudugaru (2011) and Sanju Weds Geetha (2011).
-The success of these films established him as one of the leading actors in Kannada cinema.
+Following this, he featured in many feature films, notably Mathe Mungaru (2010), Savari (2009), Hudugaru (2011) and Sanju Weds Geetha (2011).
+The success of these films recognized him as one of the best actors in Kannada cinema.

 Family and early background

 Kitty comes from a joint family where he is the last child born to his parents.
 He is married to TV producer Bhavana Belegere and is the son-in-law of noted writer, journalist and TV Presenter Ravi Belagere.